 Unlike in the original Destiny, Destiny 2 simplifies the scoring system so that bonus points (such as headshots and assists) do not count towards the team's score.

 - Clash - Standard team deathmatch.
 Teams earn points for eliminating enemy combatants.

-- Supremacy - Similar to Clash.
-However, killed players drop colored "crests" (blue for teammates, red for enemies) that can be collected.
+- Supremacy - Team deathmatch with a twist: killed players drop colored "crests" (blue for teammates, red for enemies) that can be collected.
 Teams can only earn points by picking up enemy Crests, and picking up a teammate's crest denies the opportunity for the enemy team to score with it.

-- Survival - Similar to Clash.
-However, games are played in rounds and teams only have a limited amount of lives.
+- Survival - Team deathmatch with a twist: games are played in rounds and teams only have a limited amount of lives.
 Teams win rounds by depleting the enemy team of their life count and then eliminating them.
 If the round timer is depleted, the team with the most lives remaining wins the round.
 Based on Elimination mode from the original Destiny.

 - Mayhem Clash - Similar to Clash.
-Faster Super gain rate, faster cooldown on class abilities, faster cooldown on Heavy Ammo spawns.
+All Guardian abilities and Heavy ammunition crates recharge faster.
 Added on December 19, 2017.

-- Showdown - Similar to Clash.
-However, games are played in two-minute rounds.
+- Showdown - Team deathmatch with a twist: games are played in two-minute rounds.
 Teams win rounds by having the highest amount of kills when the round timer is depleted.
+New for Destiny 2.
 Added on February 13, 2018.

 - Rumble - Free-for-all deathmatch.
 Players earn points for eliminating enemy combatants.
 Added on March 27, 2018.